tw-mosip/inji/docs/mdoc-support.md

 ## Support of credential format mso_mdoc

-This document focuses on the steps involved for downloading and rendering an mdoc (credential format - mso_mdoc)
+This document focuses on the steps involved for downloading and rendering a mdoc (credential format - mso_mdoc)

 ### Communication sequence diagram